moxie-protocol/moxie-agent-skills/packages/plugin-senpi-token-details/README.md

 ## License

-This AI Agent Skills is part of the Moxie AI Agent project.
+This AI Agent Skills is part of the Senpi AI Agent project.
 See the main project repository for license information.